DEV-learn-co-curriculum/angular-injecting-a-service-lab/README.md

 Below that, set a $timeout for 5 seconds.
 Inside the function, set `$scope.name` to something else.

 Open up `index.html` and wait 5 seconds - you'll see the view get updated with our new name!

+<p class='util--hide'>View <a href='https://learn.co/lessons/angular-injecting-a-service-lab'>Angular Injecting A Service Lab</a> on Learn.co and start learning to code for free.</p>